Your spouse won’t settle, and the threat of a divorce trial looms on the horizon. Should you take a divorce trial gamble?

 Fourth, beware the hometown advantage.
 There are hundreds of courtrooms in California and each of them has local rules.
 Some of the rules are published and others are not.
 Attorneys who practice regularly within a particular county (“local attorneys”) are usually more familiar with these rules than attorneys who do not practice regularly in the county.
 Local attorneys also are usually more familiar with judges and vice versa.
 As a result, strong personal relationships may exist (nothing unethical) and, in my opinion, local attorneys can be given more deference at trial.
 For example, if a judge needs to make a ruling, he or she may defer to the local attorney based on his working knowledge and experiences with the attorney.
 This deference can make an out-of-town attorney’s job more difficult.

 I have been both a local and out-of-town attorney and speak from my own personal opinion when I say it can be advantageous to hire a trial attorney who appears regularly in your county’s family courtrooms.
 Being liked by judges and other local attorneys can give your case more weight although it shouldn’t.
 Because so many counties are closely situated around the San Francisco Bay area, attorneys cross county borders regularly and are well liked by judges and lawyers in the neighboring (i.e. Marin) counties so don’t rule out good attorneys because they aren’t based in your county.

 Making a decision about a divorce trial gamble is difficult.
-If you would like my help, call my office at 415-968-3028 or complete the form below and schedule consulting and coaching.
+If you would like my help, please schedule a consulting and coaching.